B2B Demand Generation Glossary

 Content Syndication

 Content syndication is the practice of distributing your content through third-party platforms to reach broader audiences and capture leads.
 Syndication partners place your content in front of their engaged audiences in exchange for lead data and fees.
-Effective syndication targets prospects in early demand states who aren't yet visiting your website.
+Target prospects in early demand states here: these are buyers who aren't visiting your website yet but are actively consuming content in your category.

 Related Terms: Inbound Marketing, Lead Generation, Marketing Qualified Lead